About the Rensselaer Rising DRI

 Local Planning Committee

-The Downtown Revitalization Initiative (DRI) accomplishes its goals through a unique state-local partnership that includes the Local Planning Committee (LPC), state agency staff, and a consultant team.
-The LPC is responsible for representing the interests and priorities of the community, while the state agency staff ensures that the process and deliverables are consistent with the goals, priorities, and requirements of the initiative.
+The Downtown Revitalization Initiative (DRI) accomplishes its goals through a unique State-local partnership that includes the Local Planning Committee (LPC), State agency staff, and a consultant team.
+The LPC is responsible for representing the interests and priorities of the community, while the State agency staff ensures that the process and deliverables are consistent with the goals, priorities, and requirements of the initiative.

 The LPC is made up of local and regional leaders, stakeholders and community representatives.
-Each LPC is led by two co-chairs consisting of the local elected official (or his or her designee) and a member of the Regional Economic Development Council (REDC).
+Each LPC meeting is led by two Co-Chairs consisting of the local elected official (or his or her designee) and a member of the Regional Economic Development Council (REDC).
 The full list of members is listed below, including the other community representatives that have been invited to participate by the Secretary of State.